 1 in 3 of those who bully people daily told us that they feel like their parents/guardians don’t have enough time to spend with them.
 They are more likely to come from larger families and are more likely to live with people other than their biological parents.
 There are often feelings of rejection from the very people who should love them unconditionally.
 They are also much more likely to come from violent households with lots of arguments and hostility.

 Finally, those who bully are more likely to feel like their friendships and family relationships aren’t very secure.
-In order to keep friendships they might be pressured by their peers to behave a certain way.
+In order to keep friendships, they might be pressured by their peers to behave in a certain way.
 They are more likely to feel like those who are closest to them make them do things that they don’t feel comfortable doing and aren’t very supportive or loving.

 So there you have it, some of the most common reasons why people bully others.
 If you are being bullied, it’s time to put the knowledge to the test.
-Carry on to read our article on overcoming bullying.
+Carry on reading with our article on overcoming bullying.
 If you are doing the bullying, here are 7 things that you can do to overcome it.